Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 ## 23xx

 Trigger note on after `xx` ticks.
-This note on is neither legato nor staccato, and supersedes the legato/staccato column value.
+This note on is neither legato nor staccato, and supersedes the legato÷staccato column value.

 This command does not delay the natural note on, just retriggers it.